MajaMilanovic/redux-YouTube-app/README.md

 $ npm start

-You'll be able to see the app.
+You'll be able to see the app in the browser.